DOV-Vlaanderen/pydov/docs/usage.rst

 for an object is available and has been downloaded less than two weeks ago, it will be reused in favor of downloading from the DOV services.

+As mentioned below some convenient utility methods are provided to handle disk usage.
+However, pydov does not change any files present on disk.
+This holds true for all files, also those in the cache directory.
+It is up to the user to keep track of disk usage etc.

 Disabling the cache
 *******************
 You can (temporarily!) disable the caching mechanism by issuing::